 Malcolm Gladwell was recently in London marketing his latest book, Talking to Strangers.
-The book weaves together stories, some well-known, some less so, of people who are misunderstood, often with damaging consequences.
+The book is about the nature of truth.
+It weaves together stories, some well-known, some less so, of people who are misunderstood, often with damaging consequences.

 Most of the stories are about people who were trusted when they shouldn’t have been.
 People like Bernie Madoff, who ran his Ponzi scheme undetected for over twenty years, and Ana Montes, a Cuban spy who operated at the heart of US intelligence for sixteen years.
 Others are about people who aren’t trusted when they should have been, like Amanda Knox, wrongfully convicted of murder by an Italian court.
 Gladwell wonders why we often get it so wrong.
 His focus is less on the peddler of the deceit and more on the consumer.
 He tells the story of Montes through the eyes of Reg Brown and Scott Carmichael, counterintelligence personnel who, for all the signs that were there, failed to uncover the double agent among them.
 The Bernie Madoff story he tells through the eyes of Harry Markopolos, one of the only people to doubt Madoff, yet whose warnings went unheeded.